CyberMaryVer/ITC_Project_prepare_Data/README.md

-                        the maximum number of questions to retrieve -f, --file            save the data in a CSV file -s, --save            save the data in the database (the database must exist before) -v, --verbose         determines if the program execution is displayed by CLI
+                        the maximum number of questions to retrieve -f, --file            save the data in a CSV file -s, --save            save the data in the database (the database must exist before) -e, --external        check for external information about the tags in wikipedia -v, --verbose         determines if the program execution is displayed by CLI
 ```